Working Group: Economics of MAR

 • to document the financial costs and economics of MAR in relation to alternative water supplies or storages; and

-• to provide information on the value of investing in MAR, and identify scenarios where MAR may produce the least cost water supply.
+• to provide information on the value of investing in MAR, and identify scenarios where MAR may produce the least cost water supply and other benefits.

 Outputs